 In this study, we will answer the questions that given one or more courses a student already decides to take, what other courses are usually taken together in the same semester, and what academic outcomes different course combinations may lead to.
 We will furtherly investigate how the pattern varies by student’s characteristics.
 Findings from our research can improve students’ academic outcomes through better curriculum planning.

-As statistical methodologies in IR are increasingly sophisticated, it’s important for IR workers to come up with more innovative and efficient ways to communicate their findings with a broad range of clients.
+As statistical methodologies in education search are increasingly sophisticated, it’s important for IR professionals to come up with more innovative and efficient ways to communicate their findings with a broad range of clients.
 In this study, we provide two options that transform complicated statistical models into user-friendly tools.
 The tools developed by us provide a straightforward interface that automatically display recommended course(s) according to users’ selections of course(s) and student features.

 In our presentation, we will briefly introduce the background and the purpose of this study at the beginning, and then there will be three main components.